 Generally, we offer in the region of about 80-85% of this price – but remember that there are no estate agent or solicitor fees for you to pay with our offer, and because we can complete more quickly you don’t have months of mortgage payments, council tax and utility bills, and so on while waiting to move.

 Factors That Affect Our Offer

 There are many factors that affect the value of a property, including the condition of your home, its location, your local market conditions, and recent sale prices.
 We spend a lot of time considering all these factors when determining the Full Market Value of your property.

 We know that the higher our offer, the more likely you are to be happy to accept our offer – so we carefully consider all the information we've gather so that we can make you the best offer we possibly can.

 Where Do We Make Our Money?

 As a seller, choosing to sell to us assures you of a simple, certain and convenient house sale.
 The only drawback is that we buy your home from you at a price less than its full value.

 This is effectively where we then make our money – once we’ve bought your property we step into your shoes as the new seller.

 So in essence, we now deal with the long, complicated, stressful and drawn-out sale you were hoping to avoid!
 By us going through the lengthy process and selling the house for it’s full value the company makes a profit.

-Unfortunately for us though, as with any business the difference between what we buy your home for and what we sell it for isn’t all profit.
-We have lots of costs to consider too - often in excess of £10,000 per transaction, which come off our bottom line and unfortunately prevent us from being able to offer drastically higher prices.
+Unfortunately the difference between what we buy your home for and what we sell it for isn’t all profit.
+As with any business, we have lots of costs to consider too - often in excess of £10,000 per transaction, which come off our bottom line.

 We've covered this topic in much more detail here - Where Do We Make Our Money